core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 Leafs of type binary MUST be encoded using a CBOR byte string data item (major type 2).

-The following example shows the encoding of an 'aes128-key' leaf instance set to 0x1f1ce6a3f42660d888d92a4d8030476e.
+The following example shows the encoding of an 'aes128-key' leaf schema node instance set to 0x1f1ce6a3f42660d888d92a4d8030476e.

 Definition example: